meterkit/cosemlib/README.md

 # DLMS/Cosem stack

-This is an implementation of the DLMS/Cosem protocol in the BSD Open Source and permissive licence.
+This is an implementation of the DLMS/Cosem protocol in the BSD Open Source and permissive license.
 This protocol is mainly used in gas/water/electricity meters but is enough generic to target any IoT device.

-See the official organisation group to learn more: http://www.dlms.com.
+See the official organization group to learn more: http://www.dlms.com.

-## Developement goals
+## Development goals

 This Cosem stack has the following goals :

-  * Pure portable and standalone ANSI C99 code
+  * Pure portable and stand-alone ANSI C99 code
   * Fully unit tested with pre-defined vectors
   * Client/server implementation, LogicalName referencing, HLS/security policy 1
   * Examples using Cosem over TCP/IP